Vermont's Universal Recycling Law

 If you generate more than Pi (3.14) toters of food scraps each week, you are required to separate and manage them;

 - All Vermonters must keep food scraps out of the landfill.
-This means businesses and residents regardless of how much is generated or how far away a processing facility BY JULY 2020
+This means residents regardless of how much is generated or how far away a processing facility; businesses must divert if there is a facility within 20 miles by 2020 - BY JULY 2020

 The law contains other provisions designed to make it easier and more convenient for Vermont residents and businesses to meet each landfill (or disposal) ban by the established dates.
 To learn more about these provisions, skip below to the Main Features section.